-AW Edwards are required to provide a Construction Soil and Water Management Report for the construction of the proposed Hastings PCYC in response to condition B18 provided in Figure 1.0.
+AW Edwards are required to provide a Construction Soil and Water Management Report for the construction of the proposed Hastings PCYC and buildings B and L in response to condition B18 provided in Figure 1.0.
 MPC Consulting Engineers have been commissioned by AW Edwards to provide technical civil advice on the project and within this document.